 For Mario, one of the key selling points of the Professional MBA in Marketing and Sales was the Marketing and Sales Lab (M&S Lab), where students are given the opportunity to choose topics of interest outside of those they’re being taught.

-As Barbara (pictured) explains, this ensures the program remains relevant to the times.
+As Barbara (pictured below) explains, this ensures the program remains relevant to the times.
 “Marketing and sales are both very dynamic environments,” she says.
 “Things change very quickly.
 You have to have some flexibility in the curriculum to react to those timely topics.”

 Mario chose to focus on comprehensive analysis strategy and trend spotting.
 “I enjoyed it,” he says.
 “We were taught to be able to answer questions like: How does a business operate?
 How do you penetrate new markets?
 How do you generate a profit?